sunqiangzai/AnnotationLiftOver/README.md

 So `-prefix Chr` should be set to make the software work properly.
 If this parameter is not set correctly, the software would act as no variant records in the input vcf/sdi file.

 ### Contact
 Bug report?
 Any question?
 Any suggestion?
-Any requirement?\
+Any requirement?
+Want to cooperation?\
 Please feel free to send E-mail to songbaoxing168@163.com.
+Alternative alignment affect more than 50% InDels and make a lot of inference analysis difficult.
+There are a lot of problems could not be solved by [left alignment](https://www.ncbi.nlm.nih.gov/pubmed/25701572).
+I am developing a serious tools for this problem.
+If you have any special problem, please feel free to contact me.
 ### acknowledgement
 I thank:\
  Hequan Sun (MPIPZ) for the discussion of algorithm design for gene structure alignment\